 - the effect of retreating and thinning sea ice on nutrients and sea life in the surface ocean (Arctic PRIZE)

 - the effect of retreating and thinning sea ice on the seafloor ecosystem (ChAOS)

 PML are leading two research components within ChAOS and DIAPOD, and will be aboard this six-week research cruise to the cold waters north of mainland Scandinavia.

-PML’s work within DIAPOD will use DNA fingerprinting techniques to screen significant numbers of Calanus specimens to determine unambiguously what species they are.
-Calanus are a key species in Arctic waters but are notoriously difficult to identify using traditional microscopy.
-By using molecular methods we can ensure Calanus at any developmental stage are correctly identified to species.
-In turn this means that specific species traits, such as size, lipid content and seasonality, are assigned to the correct species and therefore, accurately represented in Arctic models.
+PML’s work within DIAPOD will use DNA fingerprinting to screen significant numbers of Calanus specimens to determine unambiguously the exact species.
+Calanus are a key species in Arctic waters but notoriously difficult to identify the different Calanus species through traditional microscopy identification.
+Due to this specific species traits, such as size, lipid content and seasonality, may be misrepresented in Arctic models.